D1nDo/Wavelet_on_FPGA/README.md

 # Motivation

-Wavelet transforms are widely used in digital signal processing because they provide a simultaneous representation of signals in both time and frequency domains.
+Wavelet transforms are widely used in digital signal processing.

 Although several software implementations exist, publicly available RTL implementations of complete wavelet processing pipelines for FPGA platforms are limited.

-There are currently no widely adopted open-source IP cores implementing complete DWT and IDWT processing chains suitable for FPGA acceleration.

 This repository aims to provide reusable FPGA building blocks for researchers and engineers developing custom hardware-based wavelet systems.